 2. The superintendent shall schedule the committee hearing as soon as possible during regular school hours, Monday through Friday.
 Reasonable consideration shall be given to accommodate the work schedules of the parent whenever possible.
 The parent/student will be notified in writing of the date, time, and place of the hearing.
 The campus director shall attend the hearing.
 Either party choosing to have legal counsel at the hearing shall give the other party 24 hours advance notice.
 The failure to give such notice will preclude the party's right to have counsel attend the hearing.

 3. The committee will conduct a full investigation of the student's suspension in an informal manner.
 The campus director will briefly outline the student's conduct, read the policy, rule or regulation that the student's conduct violated, and present any evidence and witnesses that support the suspension decision.
 The parent/student will be asked by the committee if they understand the rule and charges against the student.
-The parent/student will then briefly explain the student's conduct and present any evidence and witnesses that support the student's conduct and present any evidence and witnesses that support the student's position.
+The parent/student will then briefly explain the student's conduct and present any evidence and witnesses that support the student's position.